Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Experimental details and additional results

-\paragraph{Training hyperparameters.} We train with AdamW \citep{loshchilov2017decoupled}, using $(\beta_1,\beta_2)=(0,0.999)$.
-The learning rate is $3\times10^{-5}$ for training from scratch and $1\times10^{-5}$ for fine-tuning.
-A 500-step linear warm-up is applied only when training from scratch.
-We use a batch size of 256 and maintain an EMA of the generator parameters with decay $0.999$.
+\paragraph{Codebase, dataset and teachers.} Building on the reference codebase and network architectures of \citep{tong2024improving}, we implement the training algorithm described in our Algorithm~\ref{alg:M-UID FM}.
+We evaluate the resulting approach on CIFAR-10 (32×32), under both conditional and unconditional settings, benchmarking against established baselines.
+The codebase implementation is publicly available in

+Note that in this codebase, the \underline{time flow is reversed}, i.e., the time $t=0$ corresponds to the pure noise, while the time $t=1$ is the real data.
+As an unconditional teacher, we use already trained Conditional Flow Matching checkpoints from the above repository.
+For conditional setup, we slightly modify the original code and train our own teacher.
+Our trained checkpoints, along with the code, are located in

+\paragraph{Training hyperparameters.} We train both our models with Adam \citep{kingma2014adam}, using the same momentums $(\beta_1,\beta_2)=(0,0.999)$, learning rate $3\times10^{-5}$ and a 500-step linear warm-up.
+Similar to SiD framework \citep{zhou2024adversarial}, we do not recommend setting momentum $\beta_1 \neq 0$ as it is crucial for a successful convergence in our min-max optimization.

 To regulate adaptation between the generator and the fake model, the generator is updated once for every $K=5$ updates of the fake model, following DMD2 \citep{yin2024improved}.
+While the SiD framework leverages an EDM architecture \citep{karras2022elucidating} and updates the generator after a single update of the fake model $(K=1)$, our RealUID approach becomes unstable for values $K<3$ due to the different \citep{tong2024improving} architecture.

+We \underline{do not use dropout} in generator and fake models.
+We set a batch size of 256 and maintain an EMA of the generator parameters with decay $0.999$ \citep{hunter1986exponentially}.
 Additionally, at each optimization step we apply $\ell_2$ gradient-norm clipping with threshold $1.0$ to both the generator and the fake model.

-\paragraph{Training time.}All distillation experiments were trained for 400,000 gradient updates, corresponding to approximately 4.5 days.
-All finetuning experiments were conducted for 100,000 gradient updates, which took a little more than 1 day, starting from the best distillation checkpoints.
-All experiments were executed on a \underline{single} Ascend910B NPU with 65 GB of VRAM memory.
-The reported results are based on the checkpoints that achieved the best Fréchet Inception Distance (FID) during training.
+\paragraph{Training time.} All distillation experiments were trained for 500,000 gradient updates, corresponding to approximately 5 days.
+The experiments were executed on a \underline{single} Ascend910B NPU with 65 GB of VRAM memory.

-\paragraph{Codebase and Dataset.} Building on the reference codebase of \citet{tong2023improving}, which serves as our primary experimental infrastructure, we integrate the training algorithm described in Algorithm~\ref{alg:M-UID FM}.
-We evaluate the resulting approach on CIFAR-10 (32×32) under both conditional and unconditional settings, benchmarking against established baselines.

-\paragraph{Models Initialization and Generator Parametrization.} The generator \( G_{\theta} \) is initialized by replicating both the architecture and parameters of the teacher model \( f^{*} \), while the fake model \( f \) is initialized with random weights.
-We parameterize the generator using a residual formulation:
+\paragraph{Generator parameterization and models initialization.} We parameterize generator $G_\theta(\cdot)$ using a time-dependent U-Net $g_\theta(0, \cdot)$ with a fixed time input $t = 0$ and a one-step integration scheme: